Lion504/Simulation-project-aasignment/assignment4/Tasks.md

 update performance statistics periodically or at end print collected statistics
 ### Task5
-- A_phase: Scheduling and managing arrival events (adding newcomers to queues, incrementing arrival counters).
-Explanation: In Storage, add entity to queue and increment A; schedule next arrival in event list.
+- A_phase: Scheduling and managing arrival events (adding newpassenger to queues, incrementing arrival counters).
+Explanation: In Storage, add newpassenger to queue and increment A; schedule next arrival in event list.

 - B_phase: Handling beginning of services (starting service, allocating servers, updating busy times).
 Explanation: In Estimator, check if server free, start service, update B, and schedule completion event.